Sole trader or limited company: which one to choose?

 This is another huge difference:

 - If you’re a sole trader, you are your business.
-Any business debts become your debts and what you own (including your house!) is not protected
+Any business debts become your debts and what you own (including your house!) is not protected.
+However, a good professional indemnity insurance should be sufficient for most sole trades.

 - A limited company can protect you: the loans belong to the company, not you.